-1 General
+General

 This appendix provides further comment on known risks and identified areas of risk to the operation of AQA.
-In assessing risk and risk control it is noted that there are several ways in which risk might be managed, including
+In assessing risk and risk control it is noted that there are several ways in which risk might be managed, including:

-- making a conscious decision to take no action; - taking action to reduce or negate its likelihood or impact; - transferring the risk to another organisation (ie, outsourcing the activity) - insuring against the risk - eliminating the risk by ceasing to perform the action.
+- making a conscious decision to take no action; - taking action to reduce or negate its likelihood or impact; - transferring the risk to another organisation (ie, outsourcing the activity); - insuring against the risk; - eliminating the risk by ceasing to perform the action.

-AQA determines how best to manage risk by reviewing the overall risk rating, which is the product of likelihood of a risk event occurring by the potential impact of such an event.
-(See Appendix 2.)
+AQA determines how best to manage risk by reviewing the overall risk rating, which is the product of likelihood of a risk event occurring and the potential impact of such an event.
+Further information on this can be found in Appendix 2 - AQA's Risk Assessment Framework.

 AQA reports the risk status of the organisation to the AQA Board on a regular basis, as requested by the Board.
-This is currently in the form of a Risk Register which notes the overall risk rating and the controls currently in place to mitigate or manage risk (see Appendix to MP10).
+This is currently in the form of a Risk Register which notes the overall risk rating and the controls currently in place to mitigate or manage risk.

-2 Risk assessment
+Risk assessment